SQL Server Recovery Manager

 Configure Firewall For SQL Server Using Configuration Manager

-Follow the below-mentioned procedures to configure firewall for SQL server using SQL server configuration manager:
+As we know SQL Server default port, follow the below-mentioned procedures to configure the Windows firewall to allow SQL Server access using SQL server configuration manager:

 For Static Port: